 3. Devise a Study Plan that Works

-Candidate must plan their study with proper breaks managing their job and GATE preparation using proper strategies.
+You must plan their study with proper breaks, manage their job, and GATE preparation using proper strategies.
 Here are some tips on how to devise a study plan for GATE preparation with job:

 - Break down the syllabus into small portions and allocate them according to the time spent for study in each day

-- Based on the availability of time, the candidate must be able to complete the syllabus atleast a month before the exam to make time for revision and mock assessments
+- Based on the availability of time, you must be able to complete the syllabus at least a month before the exam to make time for revision and mock assessments

-- Candidates can also refer to GATE 2025 sample papers and previous year's question papers to focus more on the important topics
+- You can also refer to the GATE 2026 sample papers and previous year's question papers to focus more on the important topics

 4. Time Management

-With a full-time job preparing for GATE 2025 exam can be exhausting but it can be managed efficiently if the time is utilized wisely.
+With a full-time job, preparing for the GATE 2026 exam can be exhausting but it can be managed efficiently if the time is utilized wisely.
 Below are some of the time management tips on how to balance job and GATE preparation.

-- It is advisable to spend some time in the morning for studying or revision before the candidate starts to work
+- It is advisable to spend some time in the morning for studying or revision before you starts to work

 - The time for commuting or lunch breaks can be used effectively to glance the important topics or short notes

-- Weekends and holidays can be utilised for attending offline GATE classes where the candidate might get assistance in choosing the right GATE study materials and books.
+- Weekends and holidays can be utilised for attending offline GATE classes, where you might get assistance in choosing the right GATE study materials and books.

 Things to Avoid While Balancing Job and GATE Preparation

-Once the plan has been prepared, candidates need to adhere to the plan and avoid any thoughts of giving up on the goal.
-Following are some of the facts that candidates can keep reminding themselves to stay on track:
+Once the plan has been prepared, you need to adhere to the plan and avoid any thoughts of giving up on the goal.
+Following are some of the facts that you can keep reminding themselves to stay on track:

 - There were around 8,26,239 students registered for GATE last year and many were able to clear it with a full-time job